tarnas14/blog/src/blog/liftoff.md

 Hi there, I'm Mateusz Tarnaski, most people call me Tarnas.

-I'm a professional web developer and an amateur snowboarder (in no particular order).
+I'm a web developer by trade and a snowboarder by heart.

 I finally bit the bullet and decided to start a blog (the one I'd been telling myself to start for some time now).